Connecting to secure clusters

 When configured to use Hadoop security, Data Science Studio logs in to Kerberos upon startup, using a preconfigured identity (Kerberos principal) and a secret key stored in a local file (Kerberos keytab).
 Upon success, this initial authentication phase returns Kerberos credentials suitable for use with the Hadoop cluster.

 Data Science Studio then uses these credentials whenever it needs to access Hadoop resources.
-This includes reading and writing HDFS files, running DSS preparation scripts over the cluster, running Pig or Hive recipes, accessing the Hive metastore, and using Hive or Impala notebooks.
+This includes reading and writing HDFS files, running DSS preparation scripts over the cluster, running Hive recipes, accessing the Hive metastore, and using Hive or Impala notebooks.

 As the credentials returned by the Kerberos login phase typically have a limited lifetime, Data Science Studio periodically renews them as long as it is running, in order to keep a continuous access to the Hadoop cluster.